-It’s a conundrum Instagrammers are familiar with; being stopped mid scroll by a spectacular garment, which all too often turns out to be one-off vintage and heartbreakingly unattainable.
+It's a conundrum Instagrammers are familiar with; being stopped mid scroll by a spectacular garment, which all too often turns out to be one-off vintage and heartbreakingly unattainable.
 This prevalent problem is one fashion buyers-turned-designers Henrietta Rix and Orlagh Mcclosky are lessening with their fast-rising London-based label, RIXO.
-Recalling ‘60s and ‘70s silhouettes, the brand’s British-made pieces have an easy LA feel, with beachy vibes switched out for everyday wearability.
-As the SS18 collection pops up in-store and online, we talk to its creators about vintage inspiration, hand-painted prints and London life.
+Recalling '60s and '70s silhouettes, the brand's British-made pieces have an easy LA feel, with beachy vibes switched out for everyday wearability.
+We sat down with its creators to talk vintage inspiration, hand-painted prints and London life.

 How did the two of you meet?Both Orlagh and I met at university when we were studying Fashion Management at LCF.
 We clicked straight away and on weekends we’d head to vintage fairs (hungover or not) to find gorgeous one-off pieces.
 Since then we have worked and lived together in London for seven years – we’re like sisters.